Ranjith54321/Data-Structures/Hashing/readme.md

   Hashing is mainly implemented for fastest data searching and retrival purpose

-  E.g:
+  E.g: (**Why hashing**)

-        IF you have a array you going to apply fastest searching algorithm like binary search it gives O(logn) if best case's
+        IF you have a array you going to apply fastest searching algorithm like binary search it gives O(logn) if in case's

-        But in worst case Scenarios it gives O(n) Time complexity
+        But, in worst case Scenarios it gives O(n) Time complexity

         So, Hashing Can give O(1) for searching element